zsmb13/MSSQL/exercise1.md

    1. Create a folder where you will work, e.g. `c:\work\<neptun>\mssql-lab`
    1. Open a console to this location
    1. Execute the following command: `git clone <repository-url> .`
+      - In the university laboratories, this should ask for your credentials.
+If there is no login window, the clone will likely fail.
+Follow the instructions at the end of this page to remove existing GitHub credentials.

 1. Open the checked out folder, and type your NEPTUN code into the `neptun.txt` file.
 We need this to map your submission to you.